Metamorphic Rocks For Kids

 Interesting Metamorphic Rock Facts

 There are rocks called foliated rocks.
-These are a type of rock that has parallel bands of grain.
+This is a type of rock with parallel bands of grain.
 Wow, that sure is weird.

 Then there are non-foliated rocks.
-These are a type of metamorphic rock that has no bands of grain.
+This is a type of metamorphic rock that has no bands of grain.

 Slate, a metamorphic rock, can form from shale, clay or mudstone.

 The Taj Mahal in India is made entirely of different types of marble, a metamorphic rock.
 That’s really cool.